crtxio/cortex-publisher/README.md

 # Cortex-Publisher

-Cortex Publisher is deployed to cloudflare using cloudflare workers.
+Cortex Publisher is deployed to cloudflare using [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) and utilizes cloudflare workers.
 Visit the official docs for more information on [Cloudflare Workers](https://developers.cloudflare.com/workers/).
-For more information on the Cortex system, what it does, and how to use it please visit the [Cortex FAQ](https://crtx.gitbook.io/faq/) or [Cortex Docs](https://docs.crtx.io/#/)
+For more information on the Cortex system, what it does, and how to use it please visit the [Cortex FAQ](https://crtx.gitbook.io/faq/) and [Cortex Docs](https://docs.crtx.io/#/)

 ## Prerequisites

 1. First you must have created a Cloudflare account, and purchased a domain for use with Cloudflare.
 You may do this through Cloudflare directly, or use external registrars such as [Namecheap](https://www.namecheap.com/).
-Once you have a Cloudflare account and domain you may proceed to adding the domain as a site to Cloudflare.
+If you have a Cloudflare account and domain you may proceed to adding the domain as a site to Cloudflare.
 This will populate the domain's Zone ID for use in later steps.
 For more information on how to setup your domain in Cloudflare please visit [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/).

 2. Create a Cloudflare API Token.
 For more information on how create and use API tokens for use in CI/CD please visit [Create a Cloudflare API token](https://developers.cloudflare.com/workers/wrangler/ci-cd/#create-a-cloudflare-api-token).